hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

 Let's breakdown this `bwa` command.

-- `mem` This is the specific tools we want to use within `bwa` and this is one of the tools that `bwa` provides for alignment.
+- `mem` This is the specific package we want to use within `bwa` and this is one of the tools that `bwa` provides for alignment.

 - `-M` This will mark shorter split hits as secondary

 - `-t 8` We are going to take advantage of multithreading.
-In order to do this, we need to specifiy the number of ***t***hreads.
-We are going to use 8.
+In order to do this, we need to specifiy the number of threads that we are going to use as 8.

-- `-R "@RG\tID:$SAMPLE_NAME\tPL:illumina\tPU:$SAMPLE_NAME\tSM:$SAMPLE_NAME" \` This adds what is called Read Group information.
-Some software packages, such as `GATK`, require Read Groups, while others are agnostic towards them.
-However, they can provide important metadata about your reads and thus it is considered best practice to include Read Group Information at the alignment step.
-This Read Group information consists of several fields separated by tab-characters (\t), including:
+- `-R "@RG\tID:$SAMPLE_NAME\tPL:illumina\tPU:$SAMPLE_NAME\tSM:$SAMPLE_NAME" \` This adds what is called read group information.
+Some software packages, such as `GATK`, require read groups, while others are agnostic towards them.
+However, they can provide important metadata about your reads and thus it is considered best practice to include read group Information at the alignment step.
+This read group information consists of several fields separated by tab-characters (\t), including:

     - **ID**: This is the identification for a given batch of reads.
 This ***MUST*** be unique to your experiment.